Thivas12/Customer-Segmentation-using-ML/README.md

 # Application of Customer Segmentation
 **Customer Segmentation** is performed in Machine Learning / AI to perform several different purposes.
 Some of the places where we can use these are:
  * Demographic Segmentation
+ * Geographic Segmentation
+ * Technographic Segmentation
+ * Behavioral Segmentation
+And More...

+# Understanding the Problem Statement
+We have a data set which contains certain parameters and based on those parameters some clusters are assigned to them.
+We will see how we can assign these clusters and will try to do some analysis on the same.

+# Timeline of the project
+  * Importing Libraries
+  * Data Analysis
+  * Data Preprocessing
+  * Model Building